Skynox-ABRAX/ToDoApp/README.md

 1. Download the project
 2. Open up the project in vs code for example (https://code.visualstudio.com/)
-3. Open with live server (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+3. run npm install
+4. run "npm start"
-4. Enjoy
+5. Enjoy

 <p align="right">(<a href="#top">back to top</a>)</p>